Simi-Hammas/recipe-backend/README.md

 - Authentication with JWT
 - Create, edit, delete, and view recipes
+- Create, edit, delete, and view comments
+- Rate and like recipes
 - Create, edit, delete, and view ingredients and instructions for each recipe
 - Search for recipes by name
 - Filter recipes by category